- Show all

 - women's health

-Read moreSince Medicaid’s inception, the program has not covered services for anyone who is an “inmate of a public institution,” as federal law excludes federal payment for such services.
-This means that incarcerated individuals have no access to Medicaid-funded services and resources, and may face delays getting access upon release.…
+Read moreTraditionally, Medicaid has not covered services for anyone who is an “inmate of a public institution.”
+Because of this long-standing exclusion, incarcerated individuals have no access to Medicaid-funded services and resources, and may face delays getting access upon release.
+In 2018, Congress passed the SUPPORT Act, requiring the Centers…